 The adventure sports industry in on the rise in Goa, with snorkeling, scuba diving, rafting and kayaking being some of the many options offered by the state for people looking for adventures with a group of friends or their family.

-Unlike snorkeling, which only allows you to be an onlooker to the vast underwater world, scuba diving in Goa enables you to participate in it.
+Unlike snorkeling, which only allows you to be an onlooker in the vast underwater world, scuba diving in Goa enables you to participate in it.
 With the freedom of being able to breathe underwater, you’ll be able to swim along the bottom, see more interesting marine life, and get closer looks at the coral formations.

-If you’re a novice to scuba diving or scuba diving in Goa, you can book a Try Dive, which is one dive of about 45 minutes in open water.
-With this, you'll study some theory so you understand how your gear works, and then you'll take a dip in a pool to test yourself in controlled circumstances.
+If you’re a novice to scuba diving or have never been scuba diving in Goa, you can book a Try Dive, which is a single dive of about 45 minutes in open water.
+With this, you'll study some theory so you understand how your gear works, and then you'll take a dip in a pool to learn some basic techniques.
 Finally, when you're ready, you'll head out into the open seas to try out your newly acquired skills, with your instructor, of course.

 If you’re attempting a course, you’ll spend more time on the theory, so that you understand the equipment better.
 You’ll also learn basic troubleshooting techniques and some nifty tricks that you can try out underwater.
 At the end of the course, if you’ve performed all your tasks to the satisfaction of the instructor, you’ll be awarded with the PADI or SSI certificate.

 Most scuba diving companies will ask you to fill in a medical questionnaire and even a liability waiver form.
 Do make sure you are honest about your health issues, because your instructor should be prepared for all possibilities underwater.
 If you have a history of lung disorders, cardiac issues, asthma, diabetes, or if you have recently undergone surgery, you should talk to your doctor and the scuba diving provider before booking.